MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 ### Throttling considerations

 - Any inflight operations including long-running queries, stored procedures, batches won't get throttled mid-way.
 Throttling policies are applicable to the next operation after consumption is smoothed.
-- Warehouse operations are _background_ except for scenarios which involves Modeling operations (such as creating a measure, adding or removing tables from default dataset, visualize results etc. ) or creating/updating Power BI datasets (including default dataset) or reports.
-These operations will continue to follow "Interactive Rejection" policy.
+- Warehouse operations are _background_ except for scenarios that involves Modeling operations (such as creating a measure, adding or removing tables from default dataset, visualize results, etc.) or creating/updating Power BI datasets (including default dataset) or reports.
+These operations continue to follow "Interactive Rejection" policy.
 - Just like most **Warehouse** operations, dynamic management views (DMVs) are also classified as *background* and covered by the "Background Rejection" policy.
 Even though DMVs are not available, capacity admins can go to [Microsoft Fabric Capacity Metrics app](/fabric/enterprise/metrics-app) to understand the root cause.
 - If you attempt to issue a T-SQL query when the "Background Rejection" policy is enabled, you might see error message: `Your request was rejected due to resource constraints.
 Try again later`.
 - If you attempt to connect to a warehouse via SQL connection string when the "Background Rejection" policy is enabled, you might see error message: `Your request was rejected due to resource constraints.
 Try again later (Microsoft SQL Server Server, Error: 18456)`.